tom-seddon/b2/doc/Installing-on-Linux.md

 ## Other notes

+- the build process is deliberately designed to follow the standard(ish) sequence of `./configure && make && sudo make install`, but it is not autoconf-based so

-- there are no build options other than described in this document, and no other supported way of building
+- there are no build options other than those provided by `./configure` or described above, and no other supported way of building

 - the source distribution is entirely self-contained, and not upgradeable.
 Each distribution quite deliberately creates an entirely separate folder structure